Identification of Dyestuff From Unknown Dyed Samples

 Introduction

 It is necessary to identify what type of dyes are used in a sample before dyeing it.
 Shades or tones will not match accurately if the dye type doesn’t match.
-Only the chemical tests confirm the type of dye used for dyeing.
-But for some materials dye type is fixed for example polyester is almost dyed with the dispersed dye.
+Only chemical tests confirm the type of dye used for dyeing.
+But for some materials the type of dye is fixed, for example, polyester is almost always dyed with a dispersed dye.
 So in this case no test is necessary to test the dyed polyester sample.
 But if we use this logic in the case of polyester-cotton blends then this may give the wrong result.
 So it is essential to test the material for the identification of the dye.

 {getToc} $title={Table of Contents}